Hardness and Approximation of Submodular Minimum Linear Ordering Problems: Graphic matroid MLOP is NP-hard

-\begin{proof} We will consider an instance of MLVC for a graph $G$, and construct an auxillary graph $H$ from $G$.
-We we will then show that MLVC is equivalent to solving weighted graphic matroid MLOP on $H$ with a specific cost function $c$.
-We will then bound $c(E(H)) = \sum_{e \in E(H)} c(e)$ in terms of a polynomial of $E(G)$, thus by applying Lemma \ref{lem:MLOP_weighted}, will complete the reduction.
+\begin{proof} We will consider an instance of MLVC for a graph $G$, and construct an \track{auxiliary} graph $H$ from $G$.
+We will then show that MLVC is equivalent to solving weighted graphic matroid MLOP on $H$ with a specific cost function $c$.
+By showing a bound on the cost of edges $c(E(H)) := \sum_{e \in E(H)} c(e)$ in terms of a polynomial of \track{$|E(G)|$}, by applying Lemma \ref{lem:MLOP_weighted}, \track{we }will complete the reduction.